Geonkick-Synthesizer/geonkick/doc/Documentation.md

 Geonkick can handle up to 16 percussion in parallel, thus, making it a multi-timbral synthesizer.
 There is always a current selected percussion that can be modified by the percussion UI.
-The user can select every percussion from the kit list UI and modify it.
+The user can select every percussion from the kit list and modify it.

 #### Percussion layers